ahubi/CarND-PID-Control-Project/README.md

 * indent using spaces
 * set tab width to 2 spaces (keeps the matrices in source code aligned)
+* This project can be used with Eclipse, see ide_profiles/Eclipse description.

 ## Code Style